Weak Modular Zilber-Pink with Derivatives

-The same is also true for each subtuple of $\bar{j}$ the coordinates of which are pairwise modularly dependent.
-In general, we can apply the above procedure to each such subtuple and get the equations defining the D-special variety associated with $T$ and $U$.
+The same is also true for each subtuple of $\bar{j}$ the coordinates of which are pairwise modularly dependent; we can apply the above procedure to each such subtuple and get the equations defining $\langle \langle U, T \rangle \rangle$.
 For each such subtuple of maximal length $k$ we will get a distinct set of equations defining a subvariety of $K^{3k}$.
 We will refer to those as $j$-blocks.
-Since there are no equations linking coordinates of different $j$-blocks we also see that the dimension of the obtained D-special variety is equal to the sum of dimensions of $j$-blocks (each of which is either $3$ or $4$).

 \begin{definition} Let $V \subseteq C^{3n}$ be an irreducible variety.
 A \emph{$j$-block} of $V$ is a projection of $V$ onto the coordinates $(y_{i_1},\ldots,y_{i_k}, y'_{i_1},\ldots,y'_{i_k}, y''_{i_1},\ldots,y''_{i_k})$ for some $1\leq i_1<\ldots<i_k\leq n$ such that the coordinates $(y_{i_1},\ldots,y_{i_k})$ are pairwise modularly related on $V$ and none of them is modularly related to a coordinate $y_l$ for any $l\notin \{ i_1,\ldots,i_k\}$.
 The number $k$ is the size (or length) of the $j$-block.
 A $j$-block of length $1$ is called \textit{trivial}. \end{definition}